Dropping of Harry and Meghan’s royal titles comes 24 years after Diana lost hers

 He was given the title the Duke of Sussex by his grandmother the Queen on the morning of his wedding.

-American former actress Meghan Markle became HRH the Duchess of Sussex after saying her vows.
+American former actor Meghan Markle became HRH the Duchess of Sussex after saying her vows.

 Buckingham Palace said in a statement on Saturday: “The Sussexes will not use their HRH titles as they are no longer working members of the Royal Family.”